CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 Options:

+- **-a**, **--all**  By default only the standard buckets, used by a-put, are searched.
+Option --all defines that all the bukets of the project will be included in the search.
 - **-f**, **--files** List the names of matching files inside the objects in addition to the object name.
 - **-p**,**--project _project_ID_** Search matches in the buckets of the defined project instead of the currently configured project.
 - **-b**, **--bucket _bucket_name_** By default, all default buckets used by `a-put` are searched.
 The option </br>*-bucket* allows you to specify a single bucket for the search.
 Use this option also in cases where you have stored data in a bucket with a non-standard name.